microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

 ![](<media/storagenameandkey.png>)

+By hosting your Docker Registry instance on Azure VM and storing your images on Azure Blob Storage, you can have several benefits, such as security, performance and reliability.

+**Step 5.** [Docker Compose](https://docs.docker.com/compose/) allows you to write one YAML file to set up multiple containers and manage communication between them.
+Create a docker-compose.yml file using your favorite text editor.
 Add and save the following contents to docker-compose.yml file, and replace **storage-account** and **storage-key** with your storage account name and access key:
 ```
 registry:
   image: registry:2